 Rating: 3 out of 5

 Where Zapier wins: Non-technical users already paying for a Zapier plan with unused task capacity.
 The breadth of integrations is unmatched, and the web-based action configuration is the simplest in the market.
+The new Agentic mode adds dynamic discovery, and AI Guardrails add a safety layer no competitor currently matches.
 If you need to connect an AI agent to 10+ apps quickly and you don’t care about self-hosting, Zapier is the fastest path.

 Where it falls short: Developers building agent systems will find the lack of self-hosting, proprietary architecture, closed-source server, 2x task pricing, and reliability issues all pointing toward alternatives.
 Composio and n8n offer more developer control, better pricing for agent workloads, and open-source codebases.